Last Updated on

-We are playing around with some of our boozy marshmallows and one thing we kept doing was toasting marshmallows because lets be honest, who doesn’t like toasting marshmallows?
+We were playing around with some of our boozy marshmallows and one thing we kept doing was toasting them because lets be honest, who doesn’t like toasting marshmallows?
 And while our boozy marshmallows were fantastic, we really thought a cocktail would be in order.
-We kept kicking around ideas that would work well with a toasted Peppermint Mocha marshmallow, so we decided to embrace the mocha part and make a coffee cocktail, the Roast and Toast.
+We kept kicking around ideas that would work well with a toasted Peppermint Mocha marshmallow, so then we decided to embrace the mocha part and make a coffee cocktail, the Roast and Toast.

-The Roast and Toast combines the sugary sweet toasted marshmallow and the rich robustness of a dark roast coffee to create an amaro cocktail that has a cool presentation and delicious flavor.
-The Roast and Toast is also a cocktail that is a study in contrasts, with cool spirits set against the warmth of a freshly toasted marshmallow, and the sweet of the marshmallow playing off of the slight bitter notes of the coffee.
+The Roast and Toast combines the sugary sweet toasted marshmallow and the rich robustness of a dark roast coffee.
+We then added amaro so this cocktail has a cool presentation and delicious flavor.
+The Roast and Toast is also a cocktail that is a study in contrasts, with cool spirits set against the warmth of a freshly toasted marshmallow.
+The sweet of the marshmallow playing off of the slight bitter notes of the coffee.

-We started out by brewing up a pot of rich dark roast and setting it aside to cool, or use cold brew.
-We wanted something that would pair up nicely with the robust coffee, so we turned to our go to spirit, bourbon to bring a boozy burst to the cocktail.
+We started out by brewing up a pot of rich dark roast and setting it aside to cool, or use a cold brew recipe.
+We wanted something that would pair up nicely with the robust coffee, so we turned to our go to spirit, bourbon!
+This brings a boozy burst to the cocktail.
 The bourbon brings a caramel sweetness and hints of vanilla and malt that brings out the roasted notes of the coffee while balancing the bitter bite of the coffee.

 To further enhance the classic pairing of coffee and bourbon, we added some amaro to the mix.
-Amaro brings a nice complex mix of spices, herbs and a hint of sweetness in a bold flavor that can pull out the subtle dark notes of the coffee and the hints of vanilla and citrus in the bourbon.
+Amaro brings a nice complex mix of spices, herbs and a hint of sweetness in a bold flavor.
+This can pull out the subtle dark notes of the coffee and the hints of vanilla and citrus in the bourbon.
 The complexity creates layers of flavor that teases your taste buds while sipping away.